 Positive behaviors deserve just as much (if not more) attention as negative behaviors.
 These comments can be the most fun to write.
-One key feature is making the comment personal.
-You can begin with a simple stem and just fill in the personal details that will make the parent smile.
-Some example sentence starters are:
+Begin with a simple stem and then fill in the personal details that will make the parent smile.
+Example sentence starters are:

 - Teaching your child is always an adventure!
 I love it when they …

 - Your child is able to focus and stays on task during independent work times.